Interviews, OLI News, Peter Decherney Meet New Faculty Director Peter Decherney

 For his latest challenge, Decherney has joined Penn Online Learning Initiative (OLI) as Faculty Director.
 This will not be Decherney’s first foray into the online education space.
 In collaboration with OLI, he developed the popular online course Hollywood: History, Industry, Art, available on the edX open learning platform.
 To date, over 22,000 learners from 163 countries have enrolled in the course.
 Decherney affirmed, “In many ways online learning is the perfect mix of education and media.
 Online learning opens up education to new people and allows you to expand the audience.”

-You can hear Decherney talk about his experience with his MOOC and challenges film and media online education has faced in the video below.
+You can hear Decherney talk about his experience with his MOOC and challenges film and media online education has faced in the video above.

 Written by Loui Luna.
 Loui is an Education Technology Analyst at the Online Learning Initiative, and a senior in the School of Arts and Sciences and the Wharton School.

 Video production by Jennifer Chen and Orchid Tierney.
 Jennifer is an education Technology Analyst at the Online Learning Initiative, and a sophomore in the School of Arts and Sciences and the Wharton School.
 Orchid is a PhD Candidate in English.